 Regular eye checks prevent loss of vision

-There are different types of eye drops for treating Glaucoma symptoms, classified by the different active ingredient used.
+There are different types of eye drops for treating Glaucoma symptoms, classified by the different active ingredients used.

 Lumigan and Travatan are prostaglandin analogs and they increase the outflow of liquid from the eye.
 The side effects are generally eye-related, such as a change in the growth of eyelashes.
 At around $40 a bottle when you buy online, it’s not cheap but certainly a very affordable solution.

-Alphagan P is an alpha agonist which both decreases production of fluid in the eye and increases drainage.
+Alphagan P is an alpha-agonist that both decreases production of fluid in the eye and increases drainage.
 The drug also contains a purite preservative and is better tolerated by people who have allergic reactions to the preservatives in other eye drops.
-Alpha agonists can cause burning or stinging sensations, headaches, drowsiness and fatigue.
+Alpha agonists can cause burning or stinging sensations, headaches, drowsiness, and fatigue.

 Azopt, a carbonic anhydrase inhibitor, reduces intraocular fluid in order to reduce eye pressure.
-These drugs can cause burning and stinging in the eye and general eye discomfort.
+These drugs can cause burning and sting the eye and general eye discomfort.

-Betoptic-S is a beta blocker drugs work to decrease fluid production in the eye, lowering the pressure and helping prevent blindness.
+Betoptic-S is a beta-blocker that decreases fluid production in the eye, lowering the pressure and helping prevent blindness.
 Side effects can be reduced by closing the eyes after applying the drops or preventing the drops from entering the tear drainage duct.
-Beta blockers sometimes can cause low blood pressure and shortness of breath.
+Beta-blockers sometimes can cause low blood pressure and shortness of breath.

-Combigan and Cosopt are combined medications which help patients who need more than one type of medication.
-Combigan combines an alpha agonist with a beta blocker whereas Cosopt combines a carbonic anhydrase inhibitor with a beta blocker.
+Combigan and Cosopt are combined medications that help patients who need more than one type of medication.
+Combigan combines an alpha agonist with a beta-blocker whereas Cosopt combines a carbonic anhydrase inhibitor with a beta-blocker.

 Whichever eye drop you end up using, make sure you take it according to your doctor’s instructions for the best results.
 Glaucoma symptoms are not something to take lightly as your vision is at risk.

 Eye drops can get quite expensive especially if your insurance doesn’t cover them.
 Purchasing from a reputable, online pharmacy can often save you a lot of money on prescription medicine.
-The eye drops on IsraelPharm.com are branded eye drops and only cost between $25-44 a bottle depending on the type of eye drop.
+The eye drops on IsraelPharm.com cost between $25-44 a bottle depending on the type.